 Engine Specific Configuration

-UCI engines are supported and Xboard (Winboard) engines will use the Wb2Uci adapter which has no impact on performance.
-To identify an engine running with the Wb2Uci adapter you can click the gears next to the engine logo during a game.
+UCI and Xboard (Winboard) engines are supported.
+To identify the protocol an engine is using you can click the gears next to the engine logo during a game.
 This info will be saved for the archive, but does not work for Season 5 or older games.

 Many engines come with different .exe files.
 64-bit .exes are always preferred over 32-bit.
-Also, compiles that support SSE 4.2, AVC or similar instruction sets are preferred.
+Also, compiles that support SSE 4.2, AVX/AVX2 or similar instruction sets are preferred.

 Some engines can utilize a function in Windows called large pages, that gives a speed boost.
 However, after a while the memory in the computer will be fragmented, so that one engine might receive large pages and the opponent won't, which would be unfair.
 Therefore, this has been disabled.
 Large pages are often useful when you are running infinite analysis on a position.